Aliases for RHO Gene

 The protein encoded by this gene is found in rod cells in the back of the eye and is essential for vision in low-light conditions.
 The encoded protein binds to 11-cis retinal and is activated when light hits the retinal molecule.
 Defects in this gene are a cause of congenital stationary night blindness. [provided by RefSeq, Aug 2017]

 GeneCards Summary for RHO Gene

 RHO (Rhodopsin) is a Protein Coding gene.
-Diseases associated with RHO include night blindness, congenital stationary, autosomal dominant 1 and hereditary retinal dystrophy.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is OPN1SW.
+Diseases associated with RHO include Retinitis Pigmentosa 4 and Night Blindness, Congenital Stationary, Autosomal Dominant 1.
+Among its related pathways are Neuroscience and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and photoreceptor activity.
+An important paralog of this gene is OPN1MW.

 UniProtKB/Swiss-Prot Summary for RHO Gene

 Photoreceptor required for image-forming vision at low light intensity (PubMed:8107847, PubMed:7846071).
 Required for photoreceptor cell viability after birth (PubMed:2215617, PubMed:12566452).
 Light-induced isomerization of the chromophore 11-cis-retinal to all-trans-retinal triggers a conformational change that activates signaling via G-proteins (PubMed:8107847, PubMed:28524165, PubMed:26200343, PubMed:28753425).
 Subsequent receptor phosphorylation mediates displacement of the bound G-protein alpha subunit by the arrestin SAG and terminates signaling (PubMed:28524165, PubMed:26200343).